Ivan D. London and Miriam London: Significance

 great methodological care and admirable research spirit he and his wife had applied in the attempt to understand the basic realities of life in China under Communist rule by interviewing refugees and Chinese living abroad.

-Pierre Ryckmans (aka Simon Leys) (1935-2014), reader in Chinese, Australian National University in Canberra in a public argument with one of his Australian colleagues noted:
+Pierre Ryckmans (a.k.a.
+Simon Leys) (1935-2014), reader in Chinese, Australian National University in Canberra in a public argument with one of his Australian colleagues noted:

 Any scholar working on contemporary China is familiar with the admirable contributions of Ivan and Miriam London; even undergraduates know their writings (some of them are already classics).

 In 1980, Murray Levine (1928–2020) psychologist and professor at the State University of New York, Buffalo (US), stated:

 London (1961, 1974, 1975, 1977) has tried to develop both a philosophy of method and a system of discipline for dealing with data derived from direct human experience, using observers who are participants in events.
 His use of a novelist to make dramatic sense of experience [...] has not yet received the attention it deserves.

 Warren Thorngate, professor of social psychology, Carleton University in Ottawa, Canada, dedicated his treatise on "The Production, Detection and Explanation of Behavioural Patterns", of 1986 to the memory of Ivan D. London.
 He particularly emphasized the brilliance of Ivan London and his dedication to scholarship.
 He acknowledged him as an "extraordinary man".
 Thorngate wrote:

 I think we have much to learn from the examples of Ivan and Miriam London.
 For the past quarter century they have [...] gather[ed] stories of the lives of hundred of individuals, and trace[d] the sources of convergence and divergence within and between them. [...]
 Additionally, they have written extensively on research and interview methods necessary to gather relevant information. [...]
 Their work deserves close attention.